-Nothing happened.
-It is believed that if the bombs had exploded it is probable that all 488 students in the cafeteria would have been killed.
+It is believed that if the bombs had exploded all 488 students in the cafeteria would have likely been killed.

 Klebold and Harris walked through the halls, randomly taking aim at students and throwing their hand-made bombs.
 The boys entered the library and shouted for all the pupils to get up.
 When no-one did, they both started firing.
-Many of the pupils had hidden under the tables but the pair carried on shooting and continued their killing rampage from table to table.
+Many of the pupils had hidden under the tables but the pair carried on shooting from table to table.
 In total, they killed 10 students and injured 12 others.

 The boys continued to wander around the school, throwing bombs.
-They headed back to the library, which now housed nearly all of the uninjured students, and shot out of the windows toward the policemen and paramedics outside.
+They headed back to the library, which now housed nearly all of the uninjured students, and shot out of the windows toward the policemen and paramedics.

 Klebold and Harris went to the south side of the library and shot themselves in the head, ending the massacre that had lasted under an hour.
-In the end, one teacher and 12 students were killed and 24 other students were injured.
+In the end, one teacher and 12 students were killed.
+24 other students were injured.